TLS97/vanilla-javascript-komputer-store/README.md

 - [Node JS](https://nodejs.org/en/)

-## Usage
+## Install

-First, install the dependencies:
+To run the project, first install the dependencies using the following command:

 ```
 npm install
 ```

+## Usage

-Then, run the application using the following command:
+Start the Node server by using the following command:

 ```
-npm start
+node server.js
 ```

 ## Contributors